tcnksm/dockerfile-rbenv/README.md

 ## Dorker rbenv

-Image which is prepared muliple versions of ruby and install base rubygems for each version.
+Prepare image which is installed muliple versions of ruby and install base rubygems for each version.

 ## Usage